Purposes for processing

 NHS England uses data that has been anonymised in accordance with the Information Commissioner’s Anonymisation code of practice, and summary data (numbers) for monitoring and payment for these services.
 This data is provided to us by NHS Digital who collects and analyses personal data submitted by providers on our behalf – see Data services for commissioners.
 The data processed by NHS Digital includes personal details such as NHS number, date of birth, postcode, and details of the diagnosis and treatment received.

-Personal data may be submitted by patients themselves and by other agencies in relation to the commissioning individual packages of care.
+Data that does not identify patients directly may be submitted by providers and other agencies in relation to the commissioning individual packages of care.

 We also hold health care records in from prisons and other institutions within the secure estate.
 These records relate to prisons which have closed, or prisoners who have been released.
 The records document the care and treatment a prisoner has received.
 The records are held as they may become important, if there is a complaint or claim, which may typically be made months or years after the care received.